Why Gamification May be the Key to Increasing Employee Engagement.

 Traveling to new places.

-Games are fun – and they can make the most mundane tasks (like walking) fun, too.
+Moral of the story: games are fun – and they can make the most mundane tasks (like walking) fun, too.
 Games give us positive feedback on our actions and achievements, help us create social bonds and make learning more engaging.

 For these reasons, gamification can be extremely effective in the workplace, too.